 Improvements for Medicare Advantage Plan Members

-- Medicare Advantage plans cannot charge enrollees more than traditional Medicare for chemotherapy administration, skilled nursing home care and other specialized services.
+- MA plans also can no longer charge enrollees more than traditional Medicare for chemotherapy administration, skilled nursing home care and other specialized services.

 Medicare Fraud, Waste and Abuse

-- The Affordable Care Act includes new resources and tools to protect taxpayer dollars by preventing fraud in Medicare and Medicaid, building on the efforts of the Department of Health and Human Services and the Justice Department.
-In the last three years, the government recovered over $14.9 billion from individuals and companies seeking fraudulent payments.
-These efforts have been strengthened by tougher penalties for people who steal from Medicare and more law enforcement to identify criminals abusing the law and beneficiaries.
+- The ACA includes new resources and tools to protect taxpayer dollars by preventing fraud in Medicare and Medicaid by building on the efforts of the Department of Health and Human Services and the Justice Department.
+Over the past three years, the government recovered over $10.7 billion from individuals and companies seeking fraudulent payments.
+There are also tougher penalties for people who steal from Medicare and more law enforcement to identify criminals abusing the law and beneficiaries.

 Helping Americans of All Ages

-- Requiring guarantee issue and renewability of health insurance regardless of health status and allowing rating variation based only on age (limited to a 3 to 1 ratio), geographic area, family composition and tobacco use in the individual, small group market and the health insurance exchanges.
+- Requiring guaranteed issue and renewability of health insurance regardless of health status and allowing rating variation based only on age (limited to a 3 to 1 ratio), geographic area, family composition and tobacco use.
+This applies to the individual, small group market and the health insurance exchanges.

 - Prohibiting annual limits on the dollar value of coverage.

-- Expanding Medicaid (optional for states) to individuals not eligible for Medicare under age 65 with incomes up to 133 percent of the federal poverty level and providing enhanced federal matching payments for new eligibles.
+- Expanding Medicaid (optional for states) to individuals not eligible for Medicare under age 65 with incomes up to 133 percent of the federal poverty level ($15,654 for an individual in 2016) and providing enhanced federal matching payments for new eligibles.

-- Permitting states the option to create a Basic Health Plan for uninsured individuals with incomes between 133-200 percent of federal poverty level who would otherwise be eligible to receive premium subsidies in the exchange.
+- Permitting states the option to create a Basic Health Plan for uninsured individuals with incomes between 133-200 percent of federal poverty level ($15,521-$23,540 for an individual in 2016) who would otherwise be eligible to receive premium subsidies in the exchange.